rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/css-meme-slider/README.md

    > `git commit -m "init: start cssMemeSlider-task \`LANG=en_EN date +'(%a, %b %d, %Y %r)'\`"`

 6. When done, open a Pull Request from `gh-pages` into `main`.
 Name the PR after the task.
-Write the PR description following the [PR description schema](https://rs.school/docs/pull-request-review-process).
+Write the PR description following the [PR description schema](https://rs.school/docs/short-track/pull-request-requirements).
 Do **not** merge the PR.
 Submit the PR link in the cross-check form.
 In the description, list all screen resolutions you tested (e.g. mobile: 320×568, desktop: 1920×1080).

 > If a reviewer has any questions about your implementation, they should find all answers in your PR description.

+## Cross-check

+This task is reviewed via the [cross-check process](https://rs.school/docs/cross-check-flow).

 ## Scoring Criteria